blocksense-network/zkVMs-benchmarks/README.md

 > It is preferrable to use the nixos.org script, as shown above!
 > Certain systems provide Nix with their native package managers, however practice has shown those do not always lead to working setups!

-Now, what follows depends on your usecase.
+Now, what follows depends on your use case.

 ### Run/benchmark a "built-in" program